AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Darvas Boxes
 ### Description
-The Darvas boxes are a trading strategy developed in 1956 by former ballroom dancer Nicolas Darvas.
-Darvas' trading technique involved buying into stocks that were trading at new 52-week highs with correspondingly high volumes.
-A Darvas box is created when the price of a stock rises above the previous 52-week high, but then falls back to a price not far from that high.
-If the price falls too much, it can be a signal of a false breakout, otherwise the lower price is used as the bottom of the box and the high as the top.
+Former ballroom dancer Nicolas Darvas developed the Darvas boxes as a trading strategy in 1956.
+Darvas' trading technique consisted of buying into stocks that were trading at new 52-week highs, with accordingly high volumes.
+When a stock price rises above the previous 52-week high, but then proceeds to fall back to a price not far from that high, a Darvas box is formed.
+If the price falls too far, this can signify a false breakout.
+Otherwise, however, the lower price is used as the bottom of the box and the higher price as the top.

-A box consists of a top and a lower boundary (floor).
-Each new box is set up based on a previous box, causing a “stair” formation to be depicted.
+A box is made up of an upper boundary (top) and a lower boundary (floor).
+Each new box is created based on a previous box, depicting a “stair” formation.
-If a stock does not form a new high after three consecutive days, then the high is marked as the upper boundary.
-After this, the floor is determined based on the lowest price.
+If a new high is not formed after three consecutive days, then the high is labeled as the upper boundary.
+Following this, the floor is specified based on the lowest price.

 ### Interpretation
 This system is similar to a trend-following channel breakout system.
 As soon as one of these boxes breaks out, a new buy or sell signal is generated.